Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: The definition of open correlators

-see \cite[Definition 5.10 and Construction/Notation 5.7]{BCT1}.
-Note that $\sigma^{\otimes r}$ is positive with respect to the canonical orientation of $T^*\partial\Sigma$ when $w$ is in the arc $x_1\to x_2,$ and when $r$ is even, we take the real $r$th root that is positive with respect to the grading for $w$ in the arc $x_1\to x_2.$ By taking the limit in which $C\to C_i$, we see that canonical boundary conditions in this case correspond to a negative vector in $\cW_{C_1}$ and to a positive one in $\cW_{C_2}.$ Therefore, the intersection number is $+1.$ \end{ex}
+see \cite[Definition 5.10 and Construction/Notation 5.7]{BCT1}. $\sigma^{\otimes r}$ is positive with respect to the canonical orientation of $T^*\partial\Sigma$ when $w$ is in the arc $x_1\to x_2,$ and when $r$ is even, we take the real $r$th root that is positive with respect to the grading for $w$ in the arc $x_1\to x_2.$ By taking the limit $C\to C_i$, we see that canonical boundary conditions correspond to a negative vector in $\cW_{C_1}$ and to a positive one in $\cW_{C_2}.$ Therefore, the intersection number is $+1.$ \end{ex}

 \begin{ex} When $r=2$, a dimension count shows that $\langle\sigma^3\rangle^{\frac{1}{2},o}_0=\pm 1.$ The definition of orientation then shows that $\langle\sigma^3\rangle^{\frac{1}{2},o}_0=-1$.
 (Note that this is a different convention than the one used in \cite{PST14}.) \end{ex}